 You can take your own beer, wine or other beverage most days to this venue in the Shipyards District.
 In the summer, however, there’s a beer garden on Thursdays, Fridays, Saturdays and Sundays (and you have to buy your drinks from them).

-To learn about the North Shore’s other outdoor booze-friendly public spaces, see our article about North Vancouver Parks Where You Can Drink Alcohol.
-To learn more about the Cates Deck location, however, continue reading.
+To learn about the North Shore’s other outdoor alcohol-friendly public spaces, see our article about North Vancouver Parks Where You Can Drink Alcohol (although not when special events are taking place) To learn more about the Cates Deck location, however, continue reading.

 Alcohol-Friendly Cates Deck